Enrollment

 3. Payment of Fees: Students must pay all assessed tuition and other special fees and satisfy all due and/or delinquent amounts payable to the University.

-Students who withdraw will be considered no longer enrolled at the time of withdrawal.
+Students who withdraw from courses or the University will be considered no longer enrolled at the time of withdrawal.

 Certification of Enrollment